DoodlesEpic/Minesweeper/README.md

 cmake --build build -j8
 ```

+You may omit -j8 if you are using Ninja or MSVC as a backend, since those will already use all available threads by default.

 The final executable will be available under the build folder with the name Minesweeper and the appropriate file extension depending on your system.

 ## License